Singularities of Lagrangian Immersions and its Applications in Lagrangian Floer Theory

-The details can be found in Section \ref{sec:p}.
 Theorem \ref{thm:main} implies that after removing the bisingular points from $F$, the induced maps from $F$ to $F_i$, $i=1,2$, are local diffeomorphisms.
 In particular, if the Lagrangian immersion has no bisingular points, then the induced maps from $F$ to $F_i$, $i=1,2$, are covering maps.
-Theorem \ref{1} shows that the boundary map of $\CF(L_1,L_{12}\circ L_2)$ and $\CF(L_1\circ L_{12},L_2)$ can be identified canonically when $F\rightarrow F_i$ is a covering map for $i=1,2$.
-To generalize this theorem to the case where the map $F\rightarrow F_1\times F_2$ contains bisingular points, it is necessary to compare the boundary maps of $\CF(L_1,L_{12}\circ L_2)$ and $\CF(L_1\circ L_{12},L_2)$ near the bisingular points.
-The nontrivial example comes from Cazassus, Herald, Kirk, Kotelskiy \cite{cazassus2020correspondence}, which indicates the importance of studying maps with bisingular points.\\
+Theorem \ref{1} {indicates that by assuming the conditions of Abouzaid \cite{abouzaid2008fukaya}} the boundary map of $\CF(L_1,{F}\circ L_2)$ and $\CF(L_1\circ {F},L_2)$ can be identified canonically when $F\rightarrow F_i$ is a covering map for $i=1,2$.
+To generalize this theorem to the case where the map $F\rightarrow F_1\times F_2$ contains bisingular points, it is necessary to compare {the {bigons} connecting the intersections of $L_1$ and ${F}\circ L_2$ with the {bigon}s connecting the intersections of $L_1\circ {F}$ and $L_2$} near the bisingular points.
+A nontrivial example in Cazassus, Herald, Kirk, Kotelskiy \cite{cazassus2020correspondence}, which indicates the importance of studying maps with bisingular points.\\